X7 Coastrider: History

+Tayway Services

+Around late 2024 and early 2025, the timetable for Tayway bus services was updated.

+Previously the 73 route had done the Ninewells to Arbroath bus service, however the new revisions saw that service 72 would offer an alternative from Ninewells to Arbroath, sticking mainly to the A92 after leaving Dundee, however this was slower than the X7.
+Despite the slightly lengthened journey time compared to the X7, the fact that the bus would usually be a low floored bus instead of a coach makes it a more desirable service for disabled passengers, especially those in wheelchairs.

+Service 73/A/B (and service 73C during the evening) also provided journeys to Arbroath, however the fact that it would stop by dozens of suburbs and towns stretched the journey out and made it undesirable against the more efficient X7.

 Route

 From the south, the route begins at Dundee Bus Station, before travlling along the A92 to Arbroath.
 From there, the bus continues along the A92, through Marywell, and then to Inverkeilor, and then through the town of Montrose, connecting with the Montrose Railway Station.
 The bus heads north, through St Cyrus, bypassing Johnshaven and Gourdon, and then through Inverbervie.
 The route continues north through Kinneff and then into Stonehaven town centre.
 The bus continues northwards, stopping only on a few stops along the A92 to serve Newtonhill, Portlethen and Hillside.
 The route then enters into Aberdeen, crossing the King George IV Bridge and ending at Aberdeen Bus Station.

 Criticism

 The introduction of new coaches has been criticised by passengers who claim that they have insufficient space for wheelchair users, and that the steep stairs are hard to climb.
 The service is used by patients at Perth Royal Infirmary and Ninewells Hospital in Dundee.
 In response, Stagecoach stated that the vehicles meet Disability Discrimination Act standards and all had a space for a wheelchair user.
 The company stated in 2018 that the coaches were necessary to meet demand for the X7 service and that low-floor vehicles would have insufficient capacity.

 Despite this, in September 2017, the company introduced a service numbered X8 to increase the frequency of service between Perth and Arbroath and "providing an alternative option for customers who may struggle with the stairs on the X7".
 The X8 route was withdrawn in 2018.